domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 My calendar is up-to-date.
 My schedule is open.
 No quarter.
+Noodle on it.
+Off to the races.
+Off the map/on the map.
-On the radar.
+Off the radar/on the radar.
+Off the table/on the table.
 On the same page.
-On the table/off the table.
 OoO: Out of Office.
 Pain points.
+Pass the ball.
+Pass the buck.
 Pay dividends.
+Pay to play.
 Peel back the onion.
+Piggybacking.
 Pin down.
 Ping.
 Plan of attack.
 Players.
+Plug-and-play.
 Power lunch.
 Prime time/ready for prime time.
+Quick and dirty.
 Rabbit hole.
 Raise the bar.
 Raise the stakes.
 Re.
+Regroup.
 Roles and responsibilities (R&R).
 Roll out/rollout.
 Shake things up.
 Shoot yourself in the foot.
 Seamless integration.
 Selling points.
+Shift gears.
 Sh!t a brick.
 Sh!t the bed.
 Spin up/spun up.